Do Shrooms Go Bad? Shelf Life, Storage & Potency Test (2025 Guide)

 Author: Dr. Marina Garcia Moreno

-A central concern for users and researchers alike is: do magic mushrooms go bad?
+Users often ask, "Do shrooms lose potency over time?"
+The answer is yes, especially if not stored correctly.
 The answer depends on the biochemical pathways affecting psilocybin stability.
 Psilocybin itself is relatively stable, but its active metabolite, psilocin, is highly susceptible to oxidation, enzymatic hydrolysis, and photodegradation.

 1. Oxidation: The Primary Driver of Potency Loss

 Psilocybin is a prodrug that remains relatively stable.
 Psilocin, on the other hand, is highly susceptible to oxidation, especially in the presence of oxygen and light.
+Oxidation leads to the formation of quinones, which further degrade into brown, inactive compounds, rendering the mushrooms less potent.

 The Chemical Reaction of Psilocin Oxidation: